jeroeningen/advidi_test/README.md

 ###Using Amazon Webservices
 Because Heroku uses the emphemeral filesystem I decided to use Amazon Webservices for file storage, so I don't lost the banner images after each deploy.
 See also: http://stackoverflow.com/questions/12290223/how-can-i-access-files-from-a-rake-task-on-heroku
 Sadly, the frontend does not work with Amazon S3, because the frontend uses 'send_file'.
 The method 'send_file' looks not to accept a URL, see also: http://stackoverflow.com/questions/12277971/using-send-file-to-download-a-file-from-amazon-s3 Unfortunately due to a lack of time, I couldn't dig into the problem.
 Because of this problem, for Heroku I created a HTML document in the frontend that can serve the image on Heroku.
 In practice, this is not an option, because rendering an HTML is slow.

 ###Git branches
 Please note that git has four branches
-* master - You can the current app here.
+* master - You can find the current app here.
-* sinatra - You can find the sinatra app here.
+* sinatra - You can find the Sinatra app here.
-* heroku - Used to deploy to heroku and make the configurations for Heroku.
+* heroku - Used to deploy to Heroku and make the configurations for Heroku.
 * rails - You can find the 'old' Rails app here.

 ##Testing with Rspec
 Application tested using Rspec and Ruby 2.0.0p247 Please note the following:
-* The test coverage of the function '.get_banner_and_requests_made(requests_made_and_banners_seen)' may not always return the right test results.
+* The test coverage of the function '.get_banner_and_requests_made(requests_made_and_banners_seen)' for the campaign wth weighted requests may not always return the right test results.
 In rare cases, the weighted request might return different values then expected.
 * Please note that the tests can be relatively slow, because all images will be added when creating a campaign.

 ##Known bugs